NAS vs File Server

 With that in mind, we also need to think about features and functions that should address other needs not outlined by the client yet but will come to the surface in the near future.

 While a NAS (Network Attached Storage) device provides a low cost, easier to manage, centralized data storage and some level of access control features, a File Server provides broader flexibility, customization of various types of policies and more advanced control over data access and network access.
 For instance, with a Windows Server Active Directory, you can configure a series of policies that define who could access or share which network resources (not only data storage devices) on your network and with which privileges.
 Another important feature is the availability of the vast number of different client-server applications and software such as ERP, CRM, print server, backup server etc. available for a server.
 In comparison, for a NAS device, there will be only a few specific applications usually provided by the NAS manufacturer or few third party providers.

-Nevertheless, for a small business with low budget and few users, NAS provides an excellent solution that requires less management and maintenance and at a same time requires less time and technical knowledge to setup.
+Nevertheless, for a small business with a low budget and few users, NAS provides an excellent solution that requires less management and maintenance and at the same time requires less time and technical knowledge to setup.
 Access to storage from outside is another feature that requires less configuration on a NAS device compare to an in-house File Server.